thabo104/appstore-alexa-docs/_includes/content/english/fire/adb.md

 error: device offline
 ```

-try any of the doing the following:
+Try doing the following to resolve the issue:

 * Make sure both Fire TV and your computer are using the same network and router.
 * When connecting wireless with `adb connect <ipaddress>`, make sure you're typing the IP address correctly, with all the required dots `.`